Blue Nile Review: 150,000+ Diamonds Mean Plenty of Options in Your Price Range

 About Blue Nile

-Blue Nile is hands-down one of the most popular online jewelers — and has been for some time.
+Blue Nile is hands-down one of the most popular online jewelers — and has been for some time with continuing innovation since founding in 1999.
 There are multiple reasons, but the company’s appeal comes from three main features:

 Blue Nile also scores points for its conflict-free diamonds.
 A jarring number of the world’s diamonds are mined in a way that violates human rights or includes war or other violence.
 As a way to disincentivize unethical mining, Blue Nile does not patronize diamonds that have this type of background.